H-Visas are a non-immigrant visas program for those who want to work in the U.S., but don't intend on living here permanently.

 However, there is one exception.
 As of 2015, the spouses of any of the H-1B visa holders may work while in the U.S. provided they have proper documentation.
 To do so, they must apply for employment authorization and submit additional evidence of their relationship with the original H visa holder.

 Applying for an H visa is a great option for getting ahead in your career.
 However, failing to do so correctly can cost you a great deal of time and money.
-Contact TLOHAH and let us allow you to come to the US for work!
+Contact HLG and let us allow you to come to the US for work!